-10. Create a magical corner
+16. Create a magical corner

 Give your outdoor space a unique look with a bespoke fire pit.
 Whether you want dancing fairies, prancing horses or woodland animals as the decorative element on your fire pit, a bespoke option allows you to create your very own mystical design.

-11. Up your culinary game with a fire pit bbq
+17. Up your culinary game with a fire pit bbq

-12. Have a S'mores night
+18. Have a S'mores night

-13. Go high for extra visibility
+19. Go high for extra visibility

 Want to bring your fire pit into the heart of the action?
 Choose a traditional fire bowl with a raised stand and the flames will be closer to eye level when you're sitting down around it.
 We love the rust effect of this fire pit as it brings extra character to the patio space.